-Cleveland Clinic measures energy reduction using a weather-normalized source Energy Use Intensity (EUI) metric, which measures the efficiency of our facilities relative to their size accounting for annual variances in weather.
+Cleveland Clinic uses a weather-normalized source Energy Use Intensity (EUI) metric, which measures the efficiency of our facilities relative to their size and accounts for annual weather variances.
 This metric includes transmission, delivery and production losses of fuel used to generate energy.
-It also allows for comparability year to year even as our portfolio of facilities continues to expand, enabling us to measure improvement over time.
-We set a goal to reduce our EUI by 20% from 2010-2020 and as of December 2018, we have reduced our EUI by 19% from our 2010 baseline based on the Department of Energy’s review of our progress.
+It also enables us to compare year over year performance even as our building portfolio continues to expand.

 Greening our ORs